History of Tiger in Timeline

 Bhutan's first Tiger Action Plan implemented during 2006–2015 revolved around habitat conservation, human–wildlife conflict management, education and awareness.

-Camera trapping during 2010–2015 in the deciduous and subtropical pine forest of Jim Corbett National Park, northern India, revealed a stable tiger population density of 12–17 individuals per 100 km (39 sq mi) in an area of 521 km (201 sq mi).
+Camera trapping during 2010–2015 in Jim Corbett National Park revealed a stable tiger population density of 12–17 individuals per 100 km.

-In 2015, a comprehensive analysis of morphological, ecological and mitochondrial DNA traits reaffirmed the two-subspecies proposal.
+In 2015, a comprehensive analysis of morphological, ecological, and mitochondrial DNA traits reaffirmed the proposal to recognize only two tiger subspecies.

-Anti-poaching units in Sumatra's Kerinci Seblat landscape removed 362 tiger snare traps and seized 91 tiger skins during 2005–2016; annual poaching rates increased with rising skin prices.
+During 2005–2016, Anti-poaching units in Sumatra's Kerinci Seblat landscape removed 362 tiger snare traps and seized 91 tiger skins; annual poaching rates increased with rising skin prices.

-March 2017: Activities of hunters discovered in southern Myanmar
+March 2017: Hunter activities discovered in Myanmar reserve forest

 Between March 2017 and January 2020, 630 activities of hunters using snares, drift nets, hunting platforms and hunting dogs were discovered in a reserve forest of about 1,000 km in southern Myanmar.